DNIF-Documentation/DNIF/kb/docs/documents/Policies/active-threat-content-synchronization.md

 -  The above steps should be repeated for every modified native extractor.
 It should be ensured that duplicate extractors for any particular device do not exist, as it might impact the events not getting extracted as desired

-- As a measure to handle conflicting extractor id’s, DNIF reserves extractor-id up to 10000.
-Any custom parser should add an extractor-id greater than 10000 and maintain their own record of extractor-id’s.
+- As a measure to handle conflicting extractor id's, DNIF reserves extractor-id up to 10000.
+Any custom parser should add an extractor-id greater than 10000 and maintain their own record of extractor-id's.

 - For end users who have modified the OOTB Detection rules, Dashboards, Reports etc, then they must:
     1. Make a copy of the workbook and keep the DNIF authored workbook intact.